David G. Poplack, M.D., Chair of Pediatric Hematology-Oncology, Texas Children's Hospital

 Dr. Blaney is a board-certified pediatric oncologist whose career over the past 25 years has focused on the development of new agents and therapeutic strategies for children with recurrent or refractory cancer, particularly for those with malignancies of the central nervous system.
 She has extensive experience in clinical translational research and previously served as the Principal Investigator of the Children’s Oncology Phase 1 and Pilot Consortium, as well as one of the founding members of the Pediatric Brain Tumor Consortium.
 Dr. Blaney has played a leadership role in the development of numerous clinical trials of novel agents for the treatment of childhood cancer.

-Sidney L. and Donald F. Faust Chair of Pediatric Cancer Precision Medicine, Texas Children's Hospital
+Beverly and Daniel C. Arnold Endowed Chair for Precision Medicine, Texas Children's Hospital

 Deputy Director, Texas Children's Cancer and Hematology Center

 Co-Director, Cancer Genetics and Genomics Program

 Associate Professor, Department of Pediatrics, Section of Hematology-Oncology, Baylor College of Medicine

 Donald Williams (Will) Parsons, MD, PhD is Deputy Director of Texas Children’s Cancer and Hematology Center, Baylor College of Medicine.
 He is a board-certified pediatric hematologist-oncologist who also serves as Co-Director of the Brain Tumor Program, Co-Director of the Cancer Genetics and Genomics Program, and Director of the Center for Precision Oncology within Texas Children’s Cancer Center.
 Dr. Parsons has distinguished himself as one of the country’s leaders in the field of cancer genomics and the use of “precision oncology” approaches for the diagnosis and treatment of children with high-risk and relapsed cancers.